nordeck/jitsi-multiple-ui/README.md

 - Not very flexible if frequent changes to Jitsi configuration are required.

 - Configuration parameters are not always backward compatible.
-They must be checked and tested before every upgrades.
+They must be checked and tested before each upgrade.

+- `Nginx` config may be different in new releases.
+It must be checked and tested with our custom changes before each upgrade.

 - A `path` with three subsections is mandatory as the meeting address.